cfpb/owning-a-home-api/README.md

 cd owning-a-home-api && pip install -e .
 ```

 In your core Django application, add `ratechecker` to the INSTALLED_APPS.
-For example
+For example:
 ```python
 INSTALLED_APPS += (
     'rest_framework',